Introduction

 Guidelines

 Each value of this framework has related guidelines.
-You can apply these guidelines (also called ethical norms or norms) to specific use-cases of AIED tools.
-The guidelines are available in the form of a rubric, which is explained in the next subsection.
+You can apply these guidelines to specific use-cases of AIED tools.
+The guidelines are available in the form of a rubric, which is explained in the next subsection and presented for AI GANESH in the next section.

 Rubric

-In this subsection, we explain the theoretical concepts underlying the AI GANESH rubric.
-The rubric contents themselves can be found here.
-The rubric can be used to assess whether a given AIED tool fits the ethical requirements of the context in which it is used.
+In this subsection, the theoretical concepts underlying the AI GANESH rubric are explained.
+A rubric is an explicit set of criteria used for assessing a particular type of work or performance or tool.
+The AI GANESH rubric provides an explicit set of criteria to assess whether a given AIED tool fits the ethical requirements of the context in which it is used.
+The AI GANESH rubric contents themselves can be found here.
 Each guideline is represented by a category and a code.
-Additionally, the rubric contains 3 levels of implementation for each guideline - Level 1 is the implementation of the guideline that fully conforms to it while Level 3 is an insufficient implementation.
-Level 2 is an intermediate level that covers a partial implementation of a given guideline.
+Additionally, the rubric contains 2 levels of implementation for each guideline - Level 1 is the implementation of the guideline that fully conforms to it while Level 2 is an insufficient implementation.
+The description of Level 1 refers to the actual guidelines from the literature and the stakeholder consultation.
 The description of each guideline in the rubric elaborates on what the corresponding level means.
+The rubric for AI GANESH can be found in the next section.

 Conclusion